shaunchurch/Substrata/README.md

 	$ bower install
 	$ grunt server

-... and begin what's unique to this project.

-## What's included?
+…then craft your mark-up, compose your content, or code your design.

+## Ok, but what does it include?

-It's inspired heavily by and borrows code from Twitter Bootstrap, HTML5 Boilerplate and Semantic Grid System amongst others.
-It then bundles a Gruntfile with some useful tasks to handle livereload, compilation of Jade (layouts and partials), Less, CoffeeScript and Markdown, and supports quick static site generation.
+Don't reinvent the wheel.
+Code is included from or inspired by HTML5 Boilerplate, Semantic Grid, LESS Hat, and others, then we bundle a set of carefully chosen defaults.
+There's a Gruntfile with some essential tasks to handle file watching and live reload, compilation and minification of Less & CSS, Javascript, Markdown, plus quick static site/blog generation using Jade templates with layouts and partials support, powered by grunt-pages.

-It's everything I need to make a quick new site with a ready made workflow.

-## What's not?
-Pre-defined styles, beyond very basic defaults.

-## What's next?

-- RSS /feed.xml
-- Add carefully selected base styles
-- Parsley for in built form validation?
+It's almost everything you need to begin working efficiently on the unique parts of a project right away, without needing to spend time downloading frameworks, copying boilerplate code or configuring time-saving build processes.